Jawahar Navodaya Vidyalaya: List of schools

 Total 661 functional residential schools have been sanctioned in 638 districts of India with some special case institutes.
 These are administered by eight regional offices (see table below) with jurisdiction over different states and UTs.

+Detail the Cabinet approval for the 28 new JNVs, including the specific financial outlay (₹2,359.82 crore) and the period (2024–29).

 Admission

 Admission to Class VI of the JNVs requires qualification in the Jawahar Navodaya Vidyalaya Selection Test (JNVST), an entrance exam designed, developed and conducted by the CBSE.
 JNVST for Class VI is conducted annually throughout the country to select the 80 most meritorious students for each JNV.
 It is conducted in three phases per year, depending upon the session structure in the specific state or union territory.
 Candidates can apply for the test only once during their Class V. Competition in the entrance exam can be gauged from the fact that in JNVST 2021, a total of 24,17,009 students appeared and 47,320 students were selected (i.e. approx 1.95% pass percentage) The test encompasses mental ability skills, mathematics, and regional language.
 The schools provide reservations as per NVS policy which encompasses reservation for ST, SC and OBCs, at least 75% selection of students from rural areas, maximum 25% from urban areas, fixed 33% for female students and 3% for disabled candidates.

 To compensate for attrition and optimally utilize seats, JNVST, developed by CBSE, is also conducted for admission to Class IX and lateral admissions, based on lateral test for filling the vacant seats as most of the seats in class 11th are given to students passing 10th from the school and should meet the defined criteria.